neginzahedi/Dice/README.md

 - Array
 - randomElement()
 - IBAction
+- Auto-Layout
+- Responsive UIs

-The app designed for iPhone11 simmulator.
+The app designed to run on all simulators.

 <h3 align="">